 Igunga Eco-villages project reaches final phase

-Two of the implemented pilots can be seen on the pictures: a subsurface clay dam, which will retain groundwater upstream and thus recharge the hand dug wells along the river bed.
-This dam is constructed by the involved communities; the local authorities are involved and trained to monitor the performance (yield) of these wells.
-And a slow sand filter, constructed by a trained artisan for use at home.
-Some of the trained artisans are receiving more and more orders to construct these filters at other households as well.
+The project is being implemented by a consortium consisting of Heifer, Aqua for All, Acacia Water, Meta Meta, and RAIN.
+Two of the pilot projects can be seen in the pictures.
+One is a subsurface clay dam, which will retain groundwater upstream and thus recharge the hand dug wells along the river bed.
+This dam was built by the local communities.
+Local authority staff have been trained to monitor the yield of the wells.
+The second is a slow sand filter, constructed by a trained artisan for use at home.
+Some of the trained artisans are receiving more and more orders to construct these filters at other households.

-Other technologies have been constructed / implemented, and more importantly, local artisans are trained to copy those to other areas.
+Other technologies have been implemented as well, but more important is that local artisans are being trained to reproduce them in other areas.

 For more information, please contact Niels Lenderink